nasa-fornax/fornax-documentation/documentation/quick_start.md

 :alt: JupyterLab opening page with some Fornax customizations, as deployed in the Fornax Science Console.
 ```

-At this point, the server you have chosen will begin accruing cost even though you have not started any computations.
+At this point, the server you have chosen will begin accruing cost (charged to your credit allotment) even though you have not started any computations.
 Since you have chosen the **Small** server, this cost will be low.

 ```{warning}